psyfix/Offensive-Security-Notes/OSCP/Learning Curves.md

 Check nmap for common namnes to add to hosts file.

 Check burp for passive requests being made in the background on a web application.

+Google function unusual function names in code, maybe there is a weakness or exploit.
 ```

 ### Exploiting